mikegeyser/building-and-deploying-angular-applications/README.md

 ## Update to include the styling on `index.html`

+This application is going to follow along with one of my favourite front-end code katas, namely TodoMVC.
+We will be building a simple Todo Application with a predefined set of functionality.
+To concentrate on the building of the application, rather than fiddling with the appearance, the custodians have made their CSS available as an `npm` package - which we're going to install below.

 ```bash
   > npm install --save todomvc-app-css todomvc-common
 ```

 #### .angular-cli.json

+In order for the `@angular/cli` (or rather WebPack, that's embedded in the cli) to push the styles to the page, we need to add it to the external styles section of the `.angular-cli.json` config file.
 ```json
     "styles": [
       "styles.css",